 Education and community collaboration have always been an important part of the VSO’s statewide mission.
-In the 2016/2017 season, SymphonyKids reached nearly 22,000 students through 253 presentations, serving 139 schools in 111 towns.
+In the 2022-2023 season we are proud to offer programming geared towards students of all ages, from preschool through college.

 The SymphonyKids vision statement: “To explore the delights of classical music with Vermont school children, and to inspire them with a lifelong enthusiasm for music through a variety of high-quality, educational, and FUN programs.”

 Our educational programs are made possible in part by The Albert F. and Hilda Woodruff Gollnick Fund, The Frank Hensel Memorial Fund, The Susie Learmonth Upper Valley SymphonyKids Fund, The Lois H. McClure Musicians-in-the-Schools Fund, and the Kate Tamarkin Education Fund.

 For more information or to book a program, email Hannah Hansen, Education Coordinator or call (802) 864-5741 ext.
 113.

 This February, the VSO is excited to collaborate with electric violinist Tracy Silverman, and we invite local string students to join us for an interactive workshop!
 Students will learn and practice extended techniques in a high-energy environment.
 This opportunity is especially well-suited to intermediate players and school/community ensembles.

 Contact us if you’d like your student or group to participate!

 For middle school students, our Student Insiders program that invites students and chaperones to attend a VSO concert free of charge while they gain an inside perspective on the orchestra and the repertoire.